 The blind man looked confused for a moment and then came out with an answer soon after.
 “The whole dark forest on The Liberty!”

 “Confirmed.
 All documents pertaining to the existence of the dark forest, dark side of the Liberty, or anything else that refers to this space within The Liberty has been deemed classified.
-From this point forward, only The Cores will have access to this information.
-They will be sworn not to pass on this information unless effecting another law of any species or the safety of any species.”
+From this point forward, only The Cores and the Companion you know of as Caroline will have access to this information.
+They will be sworn not to pass this information on unless conflicting with another law of any species or the safety of any species.”

 “Thankyou!” the blind man continued.